He's in Town

-"He's in Town" is a song and single by the American band, The Tokens covered successfully in the U.K. by The Rockin' Berries.
+"He's in Town" is a song and single by the American band The Tokens, covered successfully in the U.K. by The Rockin' Berries.
 Written by Gerry Goffin and Carole King, it was first released in 1964.

 Background and chart success

 The Tokens version was released in 1964 and reached No. 43 in September in the Billboard Hot 100 chart in the U.S.

 The Rockin' Berries version reached No. 3 in the UK Singles Chart, in October 1964, and was in the chart for 13 weeks.
 It was their second U.K. success and their highest-placed single in the chart.
+In New Zealand it reached #6 on the Lever Hit Parade.